rust-lang/cargo/src/doc/guide.md

 * `/`

-This allows you to specify your overrides in a parent directory that includes commonly used packages that you work on locally, and share them with all projects.
+This allows you to specify your overrides in a parent directory that includes commonly used packages that you work on locally and share them with all projects.

 To specify overrides, create a `.cargo/config` file in some ancestor of